Federer overcomes slow start, reaches Australian Open QFs - WHIZ News

 After seeming sluggish while dropping the opener, Federer quickly righted himself and pushed through the next three sets without a hitch, reaching the 57th Grand Slam quarterfinal of his career by coming back to beat Marton Fucsovics 4-6, 6-1, 6-2, 6-2 on Sunday.

+“Finally found a way,” Federer said.
+“Had a good start to the second set and eventually it became easier.”

-When he takes on Tennys Sandgren of the United States on Tuesday, it’ll be the 38-year-old Federer’s record 15th quarterfinal at the Australian Open.
+When he takes on Tennys Sandgren, a 28-year-old from Tennessee, on Tuesday, it’ll be the 38-year-old Federer’s record 15th quarterfinal at the Australian Open.
 He has won the title at Melbourne Park a half-dozen times, part of his men’s-record 20 major championships.

+Federer kidded around about Sandgren’s sport-appropriate first name; he is named after his great-grandfather.

+“He was not going to be a baseball player, that’s for sure,” Federer told the Rod Laver Arena crowd through a wide smile during his post-match interview.

 The other quarterfinal on that side of the bracket is defending champion Novak Djokovic against No. 32 Milos Raonic of Canada.